hanag1234/serve-analyzer/README.md

-# Serve Lab — AI Tennis Serve Analyzer
+# AI Tennis Serve Analyzer

 Upload a video of a tennis serve.
 Get pose tracked skeleton overlay, biomechanical metrics at the key phases of the serve, and AI-generated coaching feedback.